coriolan-ui/site-gatsby/pages/mixins/clearfix-ie8.md

 category: mixin
 ---

 WTF!?
 IE8 is old fucking shit - Yes, but in China 38% users still use it.
-For this reason we old `clearfix` still need us.
+For this reason `clearfix-ie8` still need us.

 Source